 Freshly baked bread - the smell that drifts from the oven - if the home had a smell, I would say this would be the one.
-I am almost instantly transported back in time, to a place of simplicity, way back in the woods to my grandparent's place.
+These are easy to make homemade yeast rolls!

 My sweet grandmother baked the most delicious bread and I can't recall ever seeing a recipe card in her hand.
 She had spent years making the exact same recipe and I have never tasted anything like them since.
 Is there any other favorite way to eat a roll than fresh from the oven, slathered with local honey and butter?
 I think not.

 I know that bread making can seem intimidating.
 It can sound hard but I promise you it's not.
 There is great reward in mixing the dough, waiting for it to rise, rolling it out and then waiting for it to rise again.
 The process can seem long but the taste is worth every moment of waiting.

 I woke up to a gloomy and overcast day and I was in the baking frame of mind.
 Mainly because tomorrow is my husbands Christmas party at work.
 I always get asked about making the rolls and it is something that I enjoy.
 However, it's been a year since I have made homemade rolls mainly because I have switched to a different style of eating.
 So, I messaged another homemaker that I admire (Robyn @edgewoodfarmhouse) and she directed me to her most favorite recipe that her family lovingly calls "Holy Lord" good rolls.
 Let me just tell you, she is right!